Terms Conditions and Regulations 2020-2021 Academic Year

 - grounded, 15-amp surge-protected plug-in strip with a built-in circuit breaker

 The following appliances are not permitted in University housing:

-- hot plates, toasters, toaster ovens, pressure cookers, torchere-style lighting (floor-standing lighting) with halogen lamps, immersion heaters, heating coils, space heaters, ovens, indoor or outdoor grills, microwave, refrigerators, fitness equipment (treadmills, trampolines, stationary bikes, etc.)
+- hot plates, toaster ovens, insta/quick pots, pressurized rice cookers, torchere-style lighting (floor-standing lighting) with halogen lamps, immersion heaters, heating coils, space heaters, ovens, indoor or outdoor grills, microwave, refrigerators, 3D printers, fitness equipment (treadmills, trampolines, stationary bikes, etc.)

 If an unapproved item is observed in a student’s room, the student will be asked to remove the item from University housing.
 If the student does not comply with the request, the University reserves the right to have the items removed.
 The University will store the items until the student is able to remove them from the building.